 Where but in Portland, the land of 600 food carts, could you open Lardo, a temple to house-cured meaty goodness.
-Crisp pork belly and farm egg sandwiches are the norm, but Lardo serves a changing menu and copious amounts of beer in two locations.
-Originally operating out of a tiny Cape Cod cottage on wheels, there are now two brick-and-morter (mortadella?) shops on opposites sides of the river.
+Crisp pork belly and farm egg sandwiches are the norm, but Lardo serves a changing menu and copious amounts of beer in three locations.
+Originally operating out of a tiny Cape Cod cottage on wheels, there are now three brick-and-morter (mortadella?) shops on opposites sides of the river.
 The porchetta is a three-napkin affair; the fries, cooked in rendered pork lard and canola oil, are a triumph.
 The Westside location is open every day.

 1205 SW Washington St.